aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 * How to pass parameters
 * How to wait for the end of one dispatch cycle

-## Using the dispatchy higher order function
+## Using the dispatchify higher order function

 * Show how to create a dispatchified action
 * Demonstrate on example where an action is passed into a child as custom attribute
 * Presentational / Structural <--> Dumb / Smart components

-## Recording a navigatable history of the stream of states
+## Recording a navigable history of the stream of states

 * Why History support
 * How does it work